Internet Reacts To Banning SNAP Recipients From Junk Food

 While many are in support of the bill because they agree that low-income families should only be buying staple foods that provide core nutrition on the government’s dime, others say that this might not be a solution.
 Some take issue with the difficulties the bill could place on families with certain dietary restrictions.

 Children with sensory issues, for example, may only have certain snacks that they are able to eat.
 Others may have certain food allergies.
 Even the sick and elderly on various medications may have aversions to certain foods and beverages as well.
-Beyond those difficulties, the government would have to officially define what classifies as junk food.
+Beyond those difficulties, the government will have to officially define what classifies as junk food.

 If the Texas bill passes, it would go into effect in September.